Different Types of Insurance Deductibles

 • Life insurance deductibles

-The amount of these deductibles varies by type of insurance, company, and plan, among other factors.
+The deductible amount varies by type of insurance, company, and plan, among other factors.

 The Takeaway